/*

 <<set $approach to "ILS6">>

-"Center, two-seven Echo Romeo, briefed, ready."
+"Approach, two-seven Echo Romeo, briefed and ready."

-"Two-seven Echo Romeo, descend and maintain 3,000, turn left heading 020, vectors ILS 6, maintain 3,000 until established."
+"Two-seven Echo Romeo, turn left heading 030, descend and maintain 2,000, vectors ILS Zulu Runway 6, maintain 2,000 until established."

 <<set $approach to "ILS6">>

 The autopilot captures the localizer.
 You intercept the glideslope.
 All good.
+So far, nothing has asked you for the missed approach.

 <<set $approach to "ILS6">>